NACLab/ngc-learn/docs/museum/snn_dc.md

-where we see that LTP is modeled by the first term (to the left of the minus sign) -- a product of the (excitatory) post-synaptic spike(s)/event(s) that might have occurred at time $t$ and the value of the pre-synaptic trace[^3] at the occurrence of spikes at $t$ -- and that LTD is modeled by the second term -- a product of the (excitatory) post-synaptic trace at time $t$ and the pre-synaptic spike(s)/event(s) that might have happened at $t$. $A_{+}$ is the scaling factor controlling how much LTP is applied to a synaptic update
+where we see that LTP is modeled by the first term (to the left of the minus sign) -- a product of the (excitatory) post-synaptic spike(s)/event(s) that might have occurred at time $t$ and the value of the pre-synaptic trace[^3] at the occurrence of spikes at $t$ -- and that LTD is modeled by the second term (to the right of the minus sign)
+-- a product of the (excitatory) post-synaptic trace at time $t$ and the pre-synaptic spike(s)/event(s) that might have happened at $t$. $A_{+}$ is the scaling factor controlling how much LTP is applied to a synaptic update